krillavilla/krillavilla/README.md

 🔭 Studying Mathematics at Arizona State University Full-Time

-👨🏽‍💼 Seeking new Opportunties
+👨🏽‍💼 Seeking new Opportunities

-🧠 Learning Can Mathematics be used in the realm of Cyber Security.
+🧠 Learning: Can Mathematics be used in the realm of Cyber Security?

-🌱 Noobie in Python, Java, numpy, panda etc.
+🌱 Noobie in Python, Java, numpy, panda, etc.

 💁 Hackers are abusing AI toolsets, and I want to do something about it.